WendellAdriel/laravel-validated-dto/README.md

 ## Type Casting

-You can easily cast your DTO properties defining a casts method in your DTO:
+You can easily cast your DTO properties by defining a casts method in your DTO:

 ```php
 /**